Nice being with you here on the Rush Limbaugh program.

 He'll be back with us tomorrow.

-We try to carry on best we can with some of the stories that we think uh will catch your attention.
+We try to carry on best we can with some of the stories that we think will catch your attention.

-He was a coexecutive producer of a documentary about moderate Muslims that was initially approved by PBS, but has been spiked.
+He was a co-executive producer of a documentary about moderate Muslims that was initially approved by PBS, but has been spiked.

-Now he is going to try to show this to some members of Congress, I think, tomorrow night.
+Now, he is going to try to show this to some members of Congress, I think, tomorrow night.

-And I think today he's renting out a theater in Washington, D.C., but instead of wondering about all these things, we're going to speak directly with him and find out what Islam versus Islamists voices from the Muslim Center contains that PBS doesn't want us to know about.
+But instead of wondering about all these things, we're going to speak directly with him and find out what Islam versus Islamists voices from the Muslim Center contains that PBS doesn't want us to know about.

 We'll do that up next here on the Rush Limbaugh program.